ejlai/CT-radiomics/README.md

 # CT-radiomics

-This repository contains some project files, if not all, for my master thesis on CT-radiomics Analysis for Lung Cancer Classification using Machine Learning Techniques.
+This repository contains some project files, if not all, for my master thesis on CT-radiomics Analysis for Lung Cancer Classification using Machine Learning Techniques, for the master study in IoT for eHealth.

 ## About this PDF file:
 scores/0821 - Classifier Performances with Selected Radiomics Features via 3 scalers.pdf